ita-social-projects/VictoryCenter-Back/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/ita-social-projects/SOMEREPO`
+- Clone this repo to your local machine using `https://github.com/ita-social-projects/VictoryCenter-Back.git`

 ### Setup

 ### How to run local

+- Create `.env` in the WebAPI layer and insert all fields that are in `.env.example`.

 ### How to connect to db locally